CommunityToolkit/WindowsCommunityToolkit-wiki/Fabric-Bot-Services.md

 <br><br>

-### Auto-merge pull requests
+### Auto-merge Pull Requests

-* Auto-merge label: auto merge
-* Minimum time in minutes pull request must be open before being auto-merged: 480
-* Merge Strategy: Merge
-<ul><li>- [x] Auto delete branches when possible after merge?</li></ul>
-<ul><li>- [x] Remove auto-merge label when someone without write access pushes changes?</li></ul>

 This is the label that is used in active Pull Requests to give commands to signoff once all the requirements are met.
-(In our repo by default 2 reviewers need to sign-off and three checks including Toolkit/CI, WIP, and license/CLI need to be met.
+(In our repo by default 2 reviewers need to sign-off and three checks such as Toolkit/CI, WIP, and license/CLI need to be met).
 The wait time period for the PR is set for 8 hours since the time it was opened.
-Therefore once the 8 hours are complete and all the requirements are met, the PR will automatically be merged.
-If the 8 hours are not completed you will see the following message from @msftbot
+Therefore once the 8 hours are completed and all the requirements are met, the PR will automatically be merged.
+If the 8 hours are not completed you can customize the actions that you want to perform.

+When you will add Auto-merge label @Msftbot will trigger the following message and you can perform many actions before the PR is merged.

 "Hello user!
-Because this pull request has the auto-merge label, I will be glad to assist with helping to merge this pull request once all check-in policies pass.

-p.s. you can customize the way I help with merging this pull request, such as holding this pull request until a specific person approves.
+Because this pull request has the auto-merge label, I will be glad to assist with helping to merge this pull request once all check-in policies pass. p.s. you can customize the way I help with merging this pull request, such as holding this pull request until a specific person approves.
 Simply @mention me (@msftbot) and give me an instruction to get started!
 Learn more here."

-YOu can customize the auto-merge now by commanding the bot via comments.
-There are certain scenarios that can be used.
+You can customize the auto-merge now by commanding the bot via comments.

+There are various scenarios that can be used.
+It is completely up to you however you want to customize the action.

-You can require limits of approval or a specific reviewer to proceed with the PR.
+* You can require limits of approval or a specific reviewer to proceed with the PR.
 For example: Merge this Pull request if approved by 3 reviewers or Only merge if "@user" approves the PR.

-You can require approval from a few people to several people.
+* You can require approval from a few people to several people.
 For Example: Only merge the PR if @user1, @user2, and @user3 approve OR Merge the PR if @user1, @user1, or @user1 approves.

-Additionally, you can also hold the PR for a certain time period.
+* Additionally, you can also hold the PR for a certain time period.
 For example, Hold the PR for another 8 hours, etc.

-You can customize the phrases the way you like and if the bot misinterpreted the phrase you mentioned feel free to say "Nevermind" and it will disregard the last change.
+* You can also customize the phrases the way you like, and if the bot misinterprets the phrase that you mentioned, feel free to comment "Nevermind" and it will disregard the last change.

-Replacing Needs Author Feedback label with Needs Attention: The purpose of both of these labels is to improve communication by triggering the labels to involve both the parties to make certain the issue or feature gets resolves in a timely manner.
-When the Issue or PR is received and the community member has questions they can comment which triggers the author's feedback label which creates visibility for the author to respond.
-The method can also be applied when the Author comments or response which triggers a Need Attention label for the community members to respond.
+* Auto-merge label: auto merge
+* Minimum time in minutes pull request must be open before being auto-merged: 480
+* Merge Strategy: Merge
+<ul><li>- [x] Auto delete branches when possible after merge?</li></ul>
+<ul><li>- [x] Remove auto-merge label when someone without write access pushes changes?</li></ul>

 ***